Pico-8 Prototypes

 Constraint as method

-PICO-8's cartridge limits — 128×128 pixels, a 16-colour palette, a single tokenized source file — force every idea into its essential shape.
+PICO-8's cartridge limits force every idea into its essential shape: 128×128 pixels, a 16-colour palette, a single tokenized source file.
 Most of these prototypes were written in a single sitting; the restraint is the point.

-The exercise taught me to ship before polish — a habit I've carried into every larger project since.
+The exercise taught me to ship before polish.
+I've carried that habit into every larger project since.